If this year's tax-filing deadline will be a "pay" day for you and you don't have the cash, the IRS gives you several payment options.

 Now take a look at what you owe.

 Some taxpayers find the easiest way to pay, either part of what they owe or their full tax bill, is with a credit card.
 The IRS has awarded contracts to three companies to accept payments by plastic: Official Payments, Link2Gov and WorldPay.
-They take American Express, Discover, MasterCard, Visa or debit cards.
+They take American Express, Discover, MasterCard, Visa or a variety of debit cards.

 Remember, while this may get you off the hook with Uncle Sam, it will cost you in other ways.
 Each company has its own fee schedule that will add to your bill.